Karachi Kickers FC: Emergence and dominance (1950s)

 The club participated in the Sait Nagjee Football Tournament, winning consecutively in 1955 and 1956.
 In 1955 under the captaincy of Dad Muhammad and a side which included Muhammad Umer, the team did a tour in south India, returning unbeaten after 32 games with 24 wins and 8 draws.
 Karachi Kickers also took part in various invitation tournaments including the Chakola Trophy in Ernakulam, the Nagji Memorial in Kozhikode, and the Athletic Trophy in Tellicherry in their tour.
-The local Indian newspapers at the time reported that Umer scored six goals in a single game in Ernakulam as well as a hattrick in Mysore.In 1958, the Karachi Kickers led by Abdul Ghafoor Majna became the first champions in the inaugural edition of the Aga Khan Gold Cup defeating their city rivals Karachi Mohammedans.
+The local Indian newspapers at the time reported that Umer scored six goals in a single game in Ernakulam as well as a hattrick in Mysore.

+In 1956, the team won the "Palghat Football Tournament" against the Madras Regiment Centre, with Moosal and Ibrahim scoring in the replayed final.In 1958, the Karachi Kickers led by Abdul Ghafoor Majna became the first champions in the inaugural edition of the Aga Khan Gold Cup defeating their city rivals Keamari Muhammadan.

+Later years (1970s–2000s)

+In 1970, the Kickers club reached the semi-finals of the "All-Pakistan Nishtar Memorial Football Tournament", being defeated by Warsak FC by 0–1.

 Between 2003 and 2008, the club took part in various local tournaments in Karachi, comprising 64 teams in the first, where it recorded a 0–3 defeat against Nawab XI in the 1/8 finals.
 The club subsequently participated in the KASB Karachi Football League in 2008.

 The club made its debut in the 2008–09 PFF League, finishing third in the group A of the club leg behind Baloch Nushki and Mehran, failing to qualify for the next round to promote to the Pakistan Premier League.
 In the next 2009–10 PFF League, the club again failed to advance to the next round after finishing second in the group C of the club leg, behind Ravi and ahead of Hazara Zamindar.
 The club subsequently took part in inter-district tournaments in Karachi.